 Why We Love This Chicken Fried Rice on Blackstone

-- Minimal prep, maximum flavor
+- Minimal prep work and maximum flavor

 The combination of lean protein, veggies, and eggs makes it a satisfying main dish on its own.
 Or serve it as a side dish alongside spring rolls, stir-fried beef, or grilled pork chops.